TEAMAI4SG/AI4SG-Curriculum/README.md

 ## 📋 Citation Requirement

-The AI4SG curriculum is openly available for educational use. **If you use any part of this curriculum in your course, program, or research, you are required to cite the relevant publication(s) below:**
+The AI4SG curriculum is openly available for educational use. **If you use any part of this curriculum in your course, program, or research, you are required to cite the relevant publication(s) listed under each level below.**

-**If using the full AI4SG pedagogy framework:**
-> Yu Chen, Leslie J. Albert, and Heather Macias.
-(2023) Prototyping AI-Powered Social Innovation in an Undergraduate MIS course. *International Conference on Information Systems (ICIS) 2023.* Best Short Paper Nominee.

-**If using the AI ethics or debate module:**
-> Yu Chen, Scott Jensen, Malu Roldan, Shannon Harper.
-(2023) Pro or Con?
-Introducing AI Ethics Debates in an Undergraduate MIS Course. *The American Conference on Information Systems (AMCIS) 2023.* Best AMCIS 2023 Top 25% ERF Papers.

-**If using the introductory MIS module:**
-> Yu Chen and Timothy Hill.
-(2023).
-AI for Social Good (AI4SG) Education in an Undergraduate Introductory MIS Course. *The American Conference on Information Systems (AMCIS) 2023.* Best AMCIS 2023 Top 25% ERF Papers.

 For BibTeX and other citation formats, see [how-to-cite.md](./how-to-cite.md).